krigar1184/sicp-racket/chapter-1/exercise-1.7/README.md

 and 11109110.731022669 (ratio of radicand and guess), getting the result of 11109110.731022667 which equals to guess.
 Thus, the guess will remain the same and the program enters infinite recursion.

-For the alternative implementation of `good-enough?` procedure please see [./better-sqrt.rkt](better-sqrt.rkt file).
+For the alternative implementation of `good-enough?` procedure please see [better-sqrt.rkt file](./better-sqrt.rkt).